Searching for love, I found the path to freedom.

 -Bell Hooks

-The more you come out, and risk being seen, the more you feel the joy of being yourself and truly knowing your partner.
-This kind of intimacy is raw, playful, and organic.
+As adults, we have the freedom to make conscious choices about where we put our attention and how we show up to one another.
+This work is an invitation to open your heart, allow yourself to be seen, and embody who you are, authentically.
+The reward is intimacy that’s raw, playful, and organic.
 As new ways of being together emerge there’s room for imperfection and learning, for conflict and connection to coexist.
 Healing love blossoms when you and your partner come into your naturalness—a way of being that makes choosing your relationship clear and effortless.